Blizzard shows spirit of accelerator, detector crews

 “We just knew they were going to be here if they had to walk in with snow shoes on,” Johnson, said of the operators.
 “It presented a challenge and they love a challenge so they just handled it.”

 And boy did they have challenges.

-Some started work early to avoid getting trapped in unplowed roads and missing their midnight shifts; others stayed late to cover for employees who lived far away and couldn't make it in.
-Some such as Aron Soha at CDF and Darren Crawford in the Main Control Room put in 15-to 18-hour shift, catching brief respites of shut eye in out of the way rooms.
+Some started work early to avoid getting trapped in unplowed roads and to prevent missing their midnight shifts; others stayed late to cover for employees who lived far away and couldn’t make it in.
+Some, such as Aron Soha at CDF and Darren Crawford in the Main Control Room, put in 15-to 18-hour shifts, catching brief respites of shut eye in out of the way rooms.

 “That was a jaw dropper,” said Crawford, operator crew chief that night.